 Can I keep what I find?
 YES!
-If you find something really cool or unique, we ask that you submit a photo that we can include on our website.
+We do not restrict or limit what may be collected.
+However, if you find something really cool or unique, we ask that you submit a photo that we can include on our website.

 What if I don’t have that stuff?
 Penn Dixie has tool sets for rental at $5/day.
-The sets include a small sledge hammer or two, chisel, safety goggles, and bucket.
+The sets include a small sledge hammer, a geologist’s hammer, chisel, safety goggles, and bucket.
 We will also sell fossil collecting bags for $2.
 Though our supplies are limited, we have not yet run out of rental tools on busy days.

 We require that all guests adhere to the following rules and procedures: